deansher/codrag/README.md

 5. **Admin UI**
    - Navigate to the admin UI (URL shown in logs or Docker output) to see a list of repos, configure access tokens, or watch indexing status.

 ---

+## Security & Potential Future Directions

+Cora’s initial security model supports:

+- **Token or Credential-Based Access**: A single access token or set of credentials that grants permission for queries or reindex operations.
+- **Repo-Level Authorization**: Configure which users or tokens can access which repos.

+Organizations needing more advanced security can adopt further enhancements without disrupting existing workflows:

+1. **User Accounts & Authentication**
+   - Map tokens to unique user accounts.
+   - Integrate with OAuth or SSO (e.g. GitHub, Google).
+   - Session-based tokens or short-lifespan tokens.

+2. **Fine-Grained Authorization**
+   - Per-repo roles (reader, contributor, admin).
+   - Directory or file-level rules.

+3. **Auditing & Logging**
+   - Query logs tracking who asked what, when.
+   - Access traces to see which files or chunks were retrieved.

+4. **Secure Access Enforcement**
+   - TLS/SSL in front of Cora.
+   - Deploy behind a VPN or private subnetwork.

+5. **Multi-Tenant Caching**
+   - Shared repo caches for teams.
+   - Separate caching for private, per-user repos.

+These future directions provide a path to robust enterprise-grade security while preserving a simple default setup for small teams or local use.

+---